-However, it is important to ensure your baby wakes often enough to receive adequate nutrition and hydration, especially in the first few weeks of life.
+However, it is important to ensure your baby wakes often enough to receive adequate nutrition and hydration, especially during the first few weeks of life.
 Signs that your baby is not feeding enough include:

 - They are lethargic and do not respond to stimulation.